 - NAPLAN results

-- school counsellor's report
+- · school counsellor's report

 - secondary reports from Year 7 onwards

+- evidence that the school learning support team has addressed the needs of the student through coordinating, developing, implementing, monitoring and evaluating educational programs

-- letter of recommendation from the home school principal indicating support for the request, and outlining steps the school has taken to facilitate the acceleration before considering distance education.
+- letter of recommendation from the home school principal indicating support for the request and outlining steps the school has taken to facilitate the acceleration before considering distance education.

-Students accelerating into a Stage 6 subject, need to have completed All My Own Work, before commencement.
+Students seeking acceleration into a Stage 6 subject need to have completed All My Own Work, before commencement.